On this page...

 - OpenVMS 8.4

-Avanti runs under the following 64‑bit host O/S.
+Avanti is tested and runs under the following 64‑bit host O/S.

 - Windows Server 2012

 - Windows Server 2003

 - Windows XP

 PayPal, customers will have different online purchase limits depending on how they are paying.
 If the customer checks out as a guest using a debit or credit card, they will have a $2,000.00 limit for the lifetime of that card.
 A customer using a verified PayPal account will be able to spend up to $10,000.00 per transaction.
 A customer using an unverified PayPal account will have different spending limits depending on what PayPal has verified with them.

 Migration Specialties Avanti replaces Digital, Compaq, and HP Alpha hardware with virtual hardware hosted on Windows systems.
 Avanti improves the reliability of legacy Alpha applications while reducing their operating costs.
 Avanti allows Alpha OpenVMS and Tru64 UNIX software to be fully virtualized under products such as VMware®, all with no changes to the legacy application.
 Source code is not necessary and recompiles are not required.

 Virtual Alpha Bonus